grindos/NotesNode/readme.md

 ### remove ###

---title, -t     Title of note
+--title, -t: Title of note

 Remove a note by title